yosemitebandit/vebsite/content/notes/beliefs.md

 Early education should be more Montessori-style.
 Kids should be allowed to explore their interests and be creative.
 Too much testing and rote memorization.
+The goal should be to develop a kid's sense of curiosity and self-determinism.

 #### science